 San Lorenzo Maggiore

 Heavy bombings during World War II damaged the area around the complex.
 The subsequent attempt to fix the structural damage revealed the remains of an ancient city buried underneath.
-What they found was a 3rd century forum and a marketplace.
+What they found were a 3rd-century forum and a marketplace.
 Buried by a mudslide, it lied forgotten under the church for centuries.

 As you descent down the stairs, you step back about 1,600 years.
 Perfectly preserved streets, storefronts and vendor stalls, not unlike the ones found in Naples today, give you a glimpse into the past.
 As you walk along the ancient street, you can see where a bakery, bank and laundromat once were.
 It’s unreal to think that you are walking on the same street the ancient Romans once went about their business.